On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 This beautiful, wide expanse of sand is very popular with locals and tourists alike.
 There are washroom and shower facilities nearby.
 Several restaurants and bars can be found on the streets at the north end of the beach.

-Porto Pim Whaling Station
+Porto Pim Whaling Factory

 This museum, at the south end of the beach, shows the complete processing of a sperm whale.
 Its exhibits explain whale oil and grease extraction and the methods of handling the meat, bones and blood.
-The Whaling Station museum contains most of the actual equipment used by the station during its business operations from 1941 to 1974.
-It is also the home of the Azores Ocean Observatory, a non-profit organization dedicated to environmental education and activities in relation to ocean science.
+The Whaling Factory museum contains most of the actual equipment used by the station during its business operations from 1941 to 1974.
+It is also the home of the Azores Sea Observatory, a non-profit organization dedicated to environmental education and activities in relation to ocean science.

 Casa dos Dabney